Royal Mail Archive

 There is no charge to use the archive, unless you wish to make copies of the material.
 For more information see copying services.

 We have a small exhibition area at the Archive which is used to display some of highlights from our collections.
 All Search Room exhibitions are free and you do not require a user card to view them.
 Further information about our current Search Room display can be found in Current & Future Exhibitions.

 We operate several free tours of the Archive each year.
 Come along for an introduction to the archive and a behind the scenes tour of our collections, which stretch over 2.5 miles and cover social, postal and design history from 1636 to today.
-Further information about our Archive Tours can be found in Events.
+Book now to take a tour of the Archive.